insin/newforms-bootstrap/README.md

-The browser bundle exposes a global `BootstrapForm` variable and expects to find global `React` ([React](http://facebook.github.io/react/)) and `forms` ([newforms](https://guthub.com/insin/newforms)) variables to work with.
+The browser bundle exposes a global `BootstrapForm` variable and expects to find global `React` ([React](http://facebook.github.io/react/)) and `forms` ([newforms](https://github.com/insin/newforms)) variables to work with.

-You can find them in the [/dist directory](https://github.com/insin/newforms-bootstrap/tree/master/dist).
+You can find it in the [/dist directory](https://github.com/insin/newforms-bootstrap/tree/master/dist).

 ## Usage